 If you have any data protection questions in relation to this Policy, about how we use your personal data in general, or if you would like to make a request to exercise any of the rights you have over your personal data (see section 11 of this policy for more details), please send them to the Data Protection Officer at Stokenchurch Dog Rescue CIO.
 The Data Protection Officer can be contacted by e-mailing email@example.com, calling 01494 482695 or in writing to the address shown above.

 2.1 Personal data you provide

 We collect the personal data you provide to us.
-This includes information you give when you sign up to our newsletter, make a donation, volunteer with us, or contact us about a dog for rehoming or bring your dog to us or a veterinary practice that we work in partnership with, request dog care advice, register or participate in an event, purchase goods or services, or send an email to us.
+This includes information you give when you sign up for our newsletter, make a donation, volunteer with us, contact us about a dog for rehoming or bring your dog to us or to a veterinary practice with which we work in partnership, or request dog care advice, register or participate in an event, purchase goods or services, or send an email to us.

 The personal data we collect may include:

-If you sponsor a pet as a gift for someone else, or are the parent of one of our younger volunteers, your details will be recorded, as will your relationship to that person.
+If you sponsor a pet as a gift for someone else or are the parent of one of our younger volunteers, your details will be recorded, as will your relationship with that person.